bugzmanov/nes_ebook/src/chapter_6_2.md

 }
 ```

-And then the PPU would track cycles it's in and which scanline should be drawn according to the current cycle:
+The PPU would track cycles and calculate which scanline is should be drawing:

 ```rust
 pub struct NesPPU {